zopefoundation/zc.zk/src/zc/zk/README.txt

     Not deleting /fooservice/providers/192.168.0.42:8082 because it's ephemeral.
     /fooservice/providers not deleted due to ephemeral descendent.
     /fooservice not deleted due to ephemeral descendent.

+You can use the ``force`` option to force ephemeral nodes to be deleted.

 Symbolic links
 ==============